Wynne introduces ‘pay transparency’ bill aimed at closing gender wage gap

 "We're trying to learn as much as we can from the process that's been employed in other jurisdictions," he said.
 "They obviously targeted the larger companies first and went to the medium-sized after that."

-Flynn said other jurisdictions have been able to cut their wage gap in half in a short time using such an approach.
+Flynn said other jurisdictions have been able to cut their wage gap to half of Ontario's levels in a short time using such an approach.
+For example, Iceland's wage gap currently ranges from 6 to 18 per cent, according to the Ministry of Labour.

 "We figure we can move that quickly and that far within a period of three or four years," he said.
 "We'll be making progress that simply hasn't been made to date."